cashshuffle/spec/SPECIFICATION.md

   1. Magic prefix `0x42bcc32669467873`.
   2. 4-bytes specifying the length of the message in bytes in big endian order.
   3. The protobuf payload.

+## Shuffle transaction

+In order to avoid client identification and ensure compatibility:

+- Transactions should use only ECDSA signing.
+- Transactions should use `nLockTime = 0`.
+- Transactions should use `nVersion = 1`.
+- Each input should use `nSequence = 0xfffffffe`.

 ## Protobuf payload